 GlobalDots allows you to turn this paradigm upside down: Utilizing native cloud services (e.g. the AWS Console and APIs) in conjunction with GlobalDots’ enterprise controls, the system integrator or third parties can be granted access to a cloud development account before the ink is dry on their statement of work.

-We help to address the most common cloud challenges faced by large enterprises:
+We help in addressing the most common cloud challenges faced by large enterprises.
+These include:

 - Lack of resources/expertise